Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 What Happens After a Preference Relative's I-130 Is Approved

 Once the I-130 petition is filed and approved by USCIS, relatives in preference categories (spouses or unmarried children under 21 of a U.S. permanent resident) must wait for an immigrant visa number.
 How long they wait depends entirely on how many other people in their category had an I-130 approved on their behalf ahead of them, and on which country the foreign national is from.
-Because of per-country limits, people from certain parts of the world typically wait extra long; usually those from Mexico, China, India, and the Philippines.
-Then again, in recent years there has been no wait for spouses from most countries.
+It's usually around two to five years.
+Because of per-country limits, people from certain parts of the world sometimes typically wait extra long; usually those from Mexico, China, India, and the Philippines.

 NEED IMMIGRATION HELP ?